2021-Spring-UIUC-LING270/2021-Spring-UIUC-LING270.github.io/index.md

 #### Academic Integrity

 This course follows the [University of Illinois Student Code regarding Academic Integrity](https://studentcode.illinois.edu/article1/part4/1-401).
 The College of Liberal Arts and Sciences also has [an excellent web page on the topic](http://www.las.illinois.edu/students/integrity).
-You are required to thoroughly read these resources no later than the Wednesday of the first week of class, and to thoroughly understand your responsibilities with regard to Academic Integrity.
+You are required to read these resources in first week of class, and to thoroughly understand your responsibilities with regard to Academic Integrity.

 All work submitted for this class must be solely your own.
 Violations of Academic Integrity include, but are not limited to, copying, cheating, and unapproved collaboration.
 Violations will not be tolerated and can result in a failing grade.
 Ignorance is not an excuse.